dotnet/docs/docs/standard/architecture/architecting-container-and-microservice-based-applications/microservices-architecture.md

 In some microservice deployment environments (called clusters, to be covered in a later section), service discovery is built-in.
 For example, within an Azure Container Service environment, Kubernetes and DC/OS with Marathon can handle service instance registration and deregistration.
 They also run a proxy on each cluster host that plays the role of server-side discovery router.
 Another example is Azure Service Fabric, which also provides a service registry through its out-of-the-box Naming Service.

-[[]{#_Toc474844871 .anchor}]{#_Toc474844867 .anchor}Note that there is certain overlap between the service registry and the API gateway pattern, which helps solve this problem as well.
+Note that there is certain overlap between the service registry and the API gateway pattern, which helps solve this problem as well.
 For example, the [Service Fabric Reverse Proxy](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reverseproxy) is a type of implementation of an API Gateway that is based on the Service Fabrice Naming Service and that helps resolve address resolution to the internal services.

 ### Additional resources